teleporthq/blog-js/readme.md

 - then we run `npm run dev` in `dist` folder.
 This will start Next.js default server and you can see your project on http://localhost:3000

 ### Teleport Project Definition
-At every change, you can see the resulting teleport project definition file here [http://localhost:3000/static/blog/teleport.json](http://localhost:3000/static/blog/teleport.json)
+At every change, you can see the resulting teleport project definition file here: [http://localhost:3000/static/blog/teleport.json](http://localhost:3000/static/blog/teleport.json)